roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7258/amazon-web-service/README.md

 5. In the **AWS Instance** page, mark your instance and click “**Connect**”.
 This will bring the instructions page out.
 We will follow the procedure as well.

-:::tip Note:
+:::tip 📝 NOTE:
-:pencil: We first need to convert the keys from `.pem` format to `.ppk` format as this is what PuTTY is used for.
+ We first need to convert the keys from `.pem` format to `.ppk` format as this is what PuTTY is used for.
 This is done with PuTTYgen, which comes standard with the PuTTY package.
 :::

 6. Run **PuTTYgen** (if you are using Windows, just type it in the start menu after installing PuTTY and you will find it).